Leadership

-Sahar Habib Ghazi, a Karachi-based journalist and journalism trainer, is a John S. Knight Journalism Fellowships applicant reviewer, an ex-New York Times contributor, and the producer of The Disposable Ally, a documentary series examining U.S. funding on the war on terror.
-From 2012 to 2018 Ghazi was managing editor of Global Voices, where she built systems and nurtured communities to produce reporting on marginalized issues in 150 countries in 30 languages.
+Sahar Habib Ghazi, most recently South Asia Senior Editor for Vice World News, has been a journalism trainer, John S. Knight Journalism Fellowships applicant reviewer, New York Times contributor, and the producer of The Disposable Ally, a documentary series examining Pakistan and U.S. funding on the war on terror.
+Ghazi was managing editor of Global Voices from 2012 to 2018 and is currently freelancing from California.

 FIRE Director: Laird Townsend